SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

 The notification in the channel contains a few buttons.
 Give them a try:

-- **Take ownership**: Executes the custom *Take Ownership of Alarm* command that you configured in [step 2](#step-2-deploy-the-custom-command-examples-package-from-the-catalog-and-configure-the-scripts).
+- **Take ownership**: Executes the custom *Take Ownership of Alarm* command from the Custom Command Examples package.

   With such commands, you can easily interact with the notification.
 The response of the custom command can again contain an adaptive card with buttons.
 This enables you to create user flows, while a notification can still be sent in another channel or private chat.
 This functionality offers a multitude of possibilities.